 Ironically, we are genetically identical and related to each other.
 I watched a TV show in which various celebrities from different parts of the world and unrelated fields had their DNA (right) studied and compared.
 Many of them – unknown to each other – were distant cousins.
 As a result, when bigots attack, they are typically and ignorantly insulting family members.

 Besides, the process doesn’t work.
 Killing Jews during World War II in Europe didn’t make either the genetics better and only debased Germany.
-Racism in this country didn’t boost the income of lower-income white families or enhance society.
+Racism in this country didn’t boost the income of poor white families or enhance society.
 Shooting people in France won’t chase away those that bigots hate.
 Dragging a gay man to death in this country won’t “convince” people to become straight.
 Practicing racism because of skin color won’t turn African-Americans a different shade.

 Racism and bigotry in any form is the refuge of cowards, who are unable to face the reality that we are all human, all equal, all endowed with “certain unalienable rights which among these are life liberty and the pursuit of happiness,” as was spelled out for the first time in human history in the Declaration of Independence.